mudulo/hnpopup/README.md

-# HN Pop-Up - Profile Overlay for HN
+# HN Pop-Up: Profile Overlay for HN

 **Available for Chrome and Firefox.**